SolidRusT/linux-fleet-manager/README.md

-# Linux Fleet Manager
+# 🐧 Linux Fleet Manager

 Linux Fleet Manager is a robust and efficient tool for managing multiple remote Linux hosts concurrently.
-It allows you to automate the process of installing packages, creating users, and managing services across a collection of Linux servers.
+It allows you to automate the process of installing packages, creating users, managing repositories, and controlling services across a collection of Linux servers.
 Built with Rust, this tool leverages the concurrency capabilities of Tokio and SSH2 libraries to enable parallel execution on multiple hosts.

-## Features
+## 🌟 Features

 - **Parallel Execution**: Manage multiple remote hosts simultaneously, speeding up the configuration time drastically when dealing with a fleet of servers.
 - **Automated Package Installation**: Define global packages that need to be installed on all hosts.
 - **User Management**: Specify users that need to be created across your servers.
 - **Service Management**: Control services that need to be enabled or restarted across your fleet.
+- **Repository Management**: Automate the cloning of git repositories across your servers.

-## Requirements
+## 🔧 Requirements

 - Rust 1.53 or higher
 - Cargo
 - Access to target Linux hosts via SSH with appropriate credentials

-## Configuration
+## 📝 Configuration

 Configure the Linux Fleet Manager by creating a `config.toml` file in the root directory of the project.
 This file should contain the following sections: